maxposchmann/SelfConsistentCFBRanker/README.md

 Comparing the Colley rankings to SCCR rankings, the big gainers under Colley were B1G and PAC-12 teams like Ohio State, Indiana, USC, and Colorado, who all played shortened seasons.
 So as expected, SCCR prefers teams with more wins under their belt relative to Colley.
 While neither is intended as a predictive method, it is probably fair to say that Colley has more traits of a predictive method and SCCR comes closer to a pure resume ranker.

-Note that AWE (NAW per game played) is also available within SCCR, if you prefer an efficiency metric.
-The top four teams by AWE in 2020 were: Cincinnati, Coastal Carolina, Alabama, and San Jose State.
+Note that AAW (NAW per game played) is also available within SCCR, if you prefer an efficiency metric.
+The top four teams by AAW in 2020 were: Cincinnati, Coastal Carolina, Alabama, and San Jose State.

 ## What's a win worth?